Michael-Obele/Svelte-MiniApps-sv4/README.md

 * **Math Equation Solver:** Solve simple mathematical equations with step-by-step explanations.
 * **Budget Tracker:** Track income and expenses to manage personal finances.
 * **Simple Drawing App:** Create basic drawings using lines, shapes, and colors.

+### Additional Tools (New!)

+* **Markdown Store:** Write, save, and organize your markdown files with ease.
+Perfect for quick notes, to-do lists, or even creative writing projects.

 We're constantly adding new functionalities, so be sure to check back for more tools in the future!